 Prescott Field Trail System

-Renovations were funded through grants from the Maine Outdoor Heritage Fund, Maine Timberland Trust, Northern Forest Center, Libra Foundation, and Franklin Savings Bank.
+Renovations were funded through grants from the Maine Outdoor Heritage Fund, the Maine Timberland Trust, the Northern Forest Center, the Libra Foundation, and Franklin Savings Bank.

-Discover the Accessible Trail in Our 5.1-Mile Trail Network
+Discover the Accessible Trail in the 5-Mile Trail Network

-The accessible trail connects and is part of a larger, 5.1-mile, trail system throughout the fields and along the Sandy River.
+The accessible trail connects and is part of a larger, 5-mile trail system throughout the fields and along the Sandy River.

 For information and updates about the High Peaks Alliance and the region, subscribe to our newsletter.